 The King of Twirl

-‘The King of Twirl’ is a ‘dance-documentary’ about the eleven year old Janero.
-Janero can not sit still, he’s alway dancing.
+Janero (11) can not sit still, he’s alway dancing.
 He wants to prove himself and be the best in twirl, a sport that’s traditionally just for girls.

-‘The King of Twirl’ is a ‘dance-documentary’ about the eleven year old Janero.
-Janero can not sit still, he’s alway dancing.
+Janero (11) can not sit still, he’s alway dancing.
 He wants to prove himself and be the best in twirl, a sport that’s traditionally just for girls.

 Chenelva and Sheneeva are conjoined twins who live in Amsterdam and are joined at the back of their heads.
 Despite their disability they hold a surprisingly positive view on life.
 There is, however, one thing that they struggle with: their mother won’t allow them to dress differently.
 This can be a real problem for two 15-year-old teenagers who are seeking their own identity.
 Will they succeed in persuading their mother to change her mind?
 Can the outside world overlook their disability and simply see them as two girls?

 Syrian refugee Ahmad (12) just arrived in The Netherlands.
 While he is busy integrating in Dutch society and trying to make Dutch friends, it turns out he’s also on a personal, heart-warming mission.